firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/0002-table-of-contents.md

 XX — By the Storytelling Fire
 a story by Jaymee Goh

-XX — Tongue-tied: A Catalog of Losses an essay by Layla Al-Bedawi
+XX — Tongue-Tied: A Catalog of Losses an essay by Layla Al-Bedawi

 XX — Teeth